benjy2976/vuex-model-store-generator/README.md

 }

 const getters = {
-//here you can redefine, or define new getters
+//here you can redefine or define new getters
 //by default its going to create the next getters
 /*
 productName(id)// getter used to access at the name of the product whit the id